-- HP Photosmart Premier Software (for Windows XP and XP x64 systems with at least 128 MB of RAM).
-This version of the software includes some extra features that let you use Photosmart Express to e-mail images to addresses you specify, create online albums, and automatically print selected images when you connect your camera to your computer.
-See Using HP Photosmart Express on page 28. - HP Photosmart Essential Software (for Windows 98, 98SE, Me, and 2000 systems, and for Windows XP systems with less than 128 MB of RAM).
+- HP Photosmart Premier Software (for Windows XP and x64 systems with at least 128 MB of RAM).
+This version of the software includes some extra features that let you: - Process images tagged as Favorites for printing.
+See Tagging images as Favorites on page 29. - Pause a video and print a frame from it. - HP Photosmart Essential Software (for Windows 2000, Windows XP, and x64 systems with at least 128MB of RAM).
 This version does not have the extra features specified in HP Photosmart Premier Software. - HP Photosmart Mac Software (for Macintosh systems).